EXCERPT page containing first few paragraphs. 2019-03-25 12:02:56

-The images that follow were made over the course of a few days in Yosemite on a photo tour.
+The images that follow were made over the course of a few days in Yosemite on a photo tour in autumn of 2010.
+The lighting was not particularly appealing, but the medium format quality comes through.

 The HCD 28/4 is an ultra wide angle lens, perhaps the widest available for a medium format DSLR, and so it should be given some leeway due to the design challenges to be found with such a lens.